muonium/core/CONTRIBUTING.md

 We're using PHP version 5.6

 # Support
-- We do not support IE.
+- We do not support IE and Safari.
 - We support only the recent web browsers.

 # Directories